shawly/docker-ps3netsrv/README.md

 ```

 If the folders aren't owned by ps3netsrv or you are not seeing the GAMES and PS3ISO folders, repeat the troubleshooting steps **A** and **B** above.
+If it still doesn't work, you can create a help request with the secret code "SSBoYXZlIHJlYWQsIGZvbGxvd2VkIGFuZCB0cmllZCBldmVyeSB0cm91Ymxlc2hvb3Rpbmcgc3RlcCwgYnV0IGl0IHN0aWxsIGRvZXNuJ3Qgd29yaywgcGxlYXNlIGhlbHAgbWUu".

 ### The container won't start or webMAN-MOD can't connect to the container